msyamkumar/cs220-f21-projects/lab-p4/README.md

     return False
 ```

+Do not duplicate the original function.
+Instead, modify the original directly and rerun the cell to update the definition.
 Replace the `???` with appropriate variables.

 Finally, let us take a look at type effectiveness.
 In p4, you will have to compare the strengths of different types against each other.
 The `get_type_effectiveness` function in `project.py` will be useful for us here.
 Given two types `type1` and `type2`, we can use that function to find the effectiveness of `type1` against `type2`, and also, the effectiveness of `type2` against `type1`.
 So, we can compare the effectiveness of the two types against each other, to determine which is stronger.
 Try to replace the `???` in the following function: